Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 2. 100g, semolina suji

-3. ¼ tsp, salt
+3. ¼ tsp salt

-4. 4-5 pinches, of baking soda
+4. -5 pinches of baking soda

-5. ½ glass, of water
+5. ½ glass of water

-6. Oil as required for frying
+6. Oil is required for frying

 For Stuffing:

-1. 1 cup, boiled chickpeas
+1. 1 cup of boiled chickpeas

-2. ½ cup, boiled potato
+2. ½ cup boiled potato

 For Flavored green water:

-2. 2 cloves, of garlic
+2. 2 cloves of garlic

-3. ½ inch piece, of ginger
+3. ½ inch piece of ginger

 4. 4-5 pcs, green chilies